The Simpsons (pinball)

 The Simpsons is a 1990 pinball game released by Data East Pinball.
 It is based on the animated sitcom The Simpsons and features many elements from the series, such as character voices and music.
-The game was popular in the United States, becoming a hit for Data East Pinball.
+Released in October 1990, the game was popular in the United States, becoming a hit for Data East Pinball.
 It has been cited as helping increase the popularity of pinball machines at the beginning of the 1990s.
 The Simpsons pinball game was followed by The Simpsons Pinball Party in 2003.